sirionlabs/check-commits/README.md

 ### `path`

 **Optional** .
-Check for commits under this path instead of repo root.
+Check for commits under this path(s) instead of repo root.
 Defaults to repo root.
+Multiple paths should be separated by space.
+When multiple paths are specified, changes in any of the paths specified will trigger output.

 ## Outputs